alineestkyr/Artifact-Travalogues-/README.md

 ## Creating a new artifact folder
 * Press the Add file button.
 Select the option to create a new file.
 * Fill in the Name your file option by typing in the artifact's name.
 The artifacts name must end with a forward slash '/'.
 * You have created a new file!
 In order to save your changes, you must create a file to be stored in the folder.
-Fill in the Name your file textbook with a filename.
+Fill in the Name your file textbox with a filename.
 For example, nameofartifact.html.
 * Scroll to the bottom of the page to the Commit new file box.
 Select the option to 'Commit to main branch.'
 * On your local repository, go to Pull Requests and select rhe Create new pull request button.
 * Add a description indicating the changes you made.